venya118/MultiView-Vision-Pipeline/README.md

 # Project Structure Overview
-Separation of Concerns (SoC): Distinct operational stages such as low level image processing, multi camera geometry, pattern analysis, and motion tracking are isolated in individual source files rather than merged into a single script.
+Separation of Concerns (SoC): Distinct operational stages such as low level image processing, multi camera geometry, pattern analysis, and motion tracking are isolated in source files rather than merged into a single script.

 Modularity and Reusability: Grouping functions by domain allows individual modules to be tested, debugged, or imported independently without executing the entire pipeline.

 Maintainability & Scalability: Separating data storage, core algorithms, and top-level execution scripts prevents working directories from becoming cluttered as new vision algorithms or datasets are integrated.

 Reproducibility: Including environment definitions and unified documentation (README.md) ensures that the pipeline can be deployed, rebuilt, and executed consistently across different execution environments.

+# Tools & Technologies
+Python 3: Primary language used to implement the algorithms and pipeline architecture.

+OpenCV (cv2): Core computer vision library used for spatial preprocessing, SIFT feature extraction, FLANN feature matching, RANSAC estimation, and Farneback dense optical flow.

+NumPy: Used for matrix manipulation, fast multidimensional array operations, and vector computations across the geometry and optical flow modules.

+scikit-learn: Provides machine learning implementations for K-Means spatial color clustering and Principal Component Analysis (PCA) feature reduction.

+Git & GitHub: Used for source code versioning, repository management, and hosting project documentation.

 # Author